raccog/PumpkinComputer/book/src/ch04-01-on-chip-debugger.md

 This on-chip debugger will support the minimal [RISC-V External Debug Support](https://riscv.org/wp-content/uploads/2019/03/riscv-debug-release.pdf) v0.13.2 along with some optional extensions.

+## Description

+The goal of the on-chip debuger is to support connecting to GDB through OpenOCD.

-## Debug Translator (DT) and Debug Transport Hardware (DTH)
+## Debug Translator (DT) and Debug Transport Module (DTM)

-A Debug Translator, such as OpenOCD, will be used to transfer data from the host to the Debug Transport Hardware, which will be a simple UART module.
+A Debug Translator, such as OpenOCD, will be used to transfer data from the host to the Debug Transport Module, which will be a JTAG TAP conforming to IEEE STD 1149.1.

-### UART Description
+### JTAG Description

-TODO: Figure out how I might use OpenOCD to communicate with a DM through UART.

-The UART will use 8 data bits, 1 parity bit, and 1 stop bit.
-It will use a baud rate of 115200, TODO: this might be variable in the future.
-It will have two 16-byte FIFOs, one for transmitting and one for receiving.
-This UART will connect to the DTM.

-## Debug Transport Module (DTM)

-The initial Debug Transport Module will be simple, as the Debug Module will only be accessed by the UART.
-JTAG might be beneficial in the future.

-## Debug Module Interface (DMI)

-The Debug Module Interface will be a point-to-point Wishbone b4 bus.
+The JTAG TAP will provide a connection that can be accessed by OpenOCD to connect to the RISC-V Debug Module.
+It will connect directly to the Debug Module; making up the Debug Module Interface (DMI) connection.

 ## Debug Module (DM)